ondat/documentation/docs/concepts/tap.md

 ---
-title: "Ondat Topology-Aware Placement"
+title: "Ondat Topology-Aware Placement (TAP)"
-linkTitle: "Ondat Topology-Aware Placement"
+linkTitle: "Ondat Topology-Aware Placement (TAP)"
 weight: 1
 ---
 ## Overview

+> 💡 This feature is available in release `v2.5.0` or greater.

 Ondat Topology-Aware Placement is a feature that enforces placement of data across failure domains to guarantee high availability.
-Topology-Aware Placement (TAP) is available from Ondat v2.5+.

 TAP uses default labels on nodes to define failure domains.
 For instance, an Availability Zone.
 However, the key label used to segment failure domains can